 Business Law Attorney

-Experienced Dallas, TX Business Law Attorneys Serving Start-Ups and Established Companies
+Experienced Dallas Business Law Attorneys Serving Start-Ups and Established Companies

 In today’s complex and technologically driven business environment, companies need experienced legal representation at all stages of the business lifecycle.
 With well over a decade of legal experience, Dallas business attorney Chris Parvin has represented hundreds of companies in matters ranging from new entity formations to complex commercial litigation.